madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### GET /api/data/get_theme/{user_id}

 This endpoint returns the theme settings of a user with the given user_id.
 Requires API key for authentication.
+Allows a user to only get their own theme settings.

 Request Headers
 ```